byui-cse/cse212-csharp/docs/lesson04/prove-alt.md

     4. When a person is dequeued and has an infinite number of turns (defined as having number of turns of 0 or less), they shall be enqueued again.
     5. If the queue is empty, then an error message shall be displayed.
 3. Test cases are already written for you in the code.
 Run the tests and find the errors.
 You should summarize the results of the tests and the errors found within the test case documentation at the end of the code file.
 4. Fix the code so that all requirements are implemented correctly.
 You know that you are done because the test cases will all pass.
+The tests do not need to be modified.

 ### Part 2 - Priority Queue
 1. Examine the following test code file: `PriorityTests.cs` (Note: Do not read through the referenced code first.
 Instead, proceed with the instructions below).